 But my favorite dish?

-The zucchini flower tempura made with very light beer batter that shatters under your teeth like the top of a crème brûlée when hit with a spoon.
-The sauces on the top take it to the next level—dots of herb mayo coat your tongue in a buttery cream while a vinegar gel washes everything with the perfect zip.
-I cleaned that plate.
+The zucchini flower tempura.
+Made with a very light beer batter, the encrusted vegetable shatters under your teeth like the top of a crème brûlée when hit with a spoon.
+On top, dots of herb mayo coat your tongue in a buttery cream while a vinegar gel washes everything with the perfect zip.

 Beerwise, Ladeyn rarely brews a beer twice.
 When I visited, besides the Glycine Municip’ale, he had a black saison with fresh hay in the tanks, an amber beer with quinoa, and an upcoming grape ale with leftover grape skins and must from a friend whose regular day job is teaching, moonlighting as a vintner when on break.